wmjordan/Codist/README.md

 # Codist
-*Codist* is a visual studio extension which strives to provide better coding experience for C# programmers.
+*Codist* is a visual studio extension which strives to provide better coding experience and productivity for C# programmers.

-# Features and screenshots
+# Features

 * [Advanced syntax highlight](#advanced-c-syntax-highlight) with [*comment tagger*](#comment-tagger-and-styles)
 * [Super Quick Info](#super-quick-info) with *Click and Go* to source code